DJ Larkin, Executive Director

 Nicole has spent a decade working in solidarity with those most impacted by the intersections of drug prohibition, housing-deprivation, and disability (in)justice, including as a member of the Vancouver Area Network of Drug Users (VANDU) and the Canadian Association of People who Use Drugs (CAPUD).
 Her academic background is in medical sociology, and she mostly conducts research in the fields of Mad and critical drug studies.
 Before joining the CDPC, Nicole taught college in Alberta and throughout the Lower Mainland.

-Nick Boyce, Senior Policy Analyst
+Nick Boyce, Policy Director

 Nick (he/him) is the Canadian Drug Policy Coalition's Senior Policy Analyst.
 He was born in England, grew up in Toronto, Ontario, then completed a B.Sc. in Neuropsychology from Dalhousie University in Halifax, Nova Scotia.
 After witnessing an overdose death at a rave in 1999, he became a trained volunteer with TRIP! – providing safer drug use information and supplies to people in Toronto’s rave and nightclub communities.